azflin/coinbase_rpi_led_display/README.md

 # coinbase_rpi_led_display
 Display live crypto prices using a raspberry pi, Coinbase's API, and 2 LED panels.
+The top panel will always show BTC & ETH prices, while the bottom panel will rotate through a list of altcoins.

 The physical display is built using a Raspberry Pi Zero WH and 2 [Adafruit 64x32 RGB LED Matrices](https://www.adafruit.com/product/2277).